dimagi/commcare-hq/corehq/apps/export/README.md

 ### Architecture

-Exports are designed to build off the corresponding application to generate a schema that represents the questions, properties, and system properties that are available to the user to selected.
+Exports are designed to build off the corresponding application to generate a schema that represents the questions, properties, and system properties that are available to the user to select.
 There is exactly one schema for each Application/Module/Form triplet or Application/Case Type pair.
 On initial generation of an export schema, each built application that has `has_submissions` set to True will be processed along with the current or "live" application.

 Example: